UT county records and permit guide

 Utah's main wrinkle is that the state program is visible, but the real permit and operating-permit path still turns on the local health department handoff.
 Final design, permit timing, and approval still need local verification.

 Utah quote conversations get more real once you know which local health department owns the file and whether soil logs, percolation tests, or an operating-permit wrinkle are already in play.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Utah